How to Build an Effective L&D Strategy (+12 Examples)

 2. Determine ownership of L&D between HR and individual department heads

-Before getting into the nitty-gritty of developing your L&D strategy, you’ll need to define clear ownership of the project – which can be a major L&D challenge for enterprises, especially for those with less common organizational structures.
-Post-COVID, many larger organizations have created dedicated L&D teams and have invested a larger budget and more resources in that L&D strategy (LinkedIn Workplace Learning Report.)
+Before developing your L&D strategy, you’ll need to define clear ownership of the project.
+This can be a major L&D challenge for enterprises, especially those with less common organizational structures.

 For SMB organizations, learning and development typically falls under the HR umbrella.